sq/FString/README.md

     <FStringTable Include="FStrings\*.fstring" />
   </ItemGroup>
 ```

+The compiler produces a static class named `FStrings` containing a static method or struct for each of your strings.

 At startup, you'll want to load an appropriate string table for the current culture, like so: